jon-harper/clockmaker-project/docs/wiring/connectors.md

 ### Molex Mini Fit Jr

-Common uses: ATX connectors in computers

-**Summary**
+This is the familiar ATX connector used in computers for motherboard and video card power.

+This connector may have application for heated beds (using two or more parallel circuits).

+**Specifications**

 - Pitch: 4.2mm
 - Max Current Rating: 9A
-- Wire Gauges: 18 - 24, 24 - 28 awg (two pin sizes)
+- Wire Gauges: AWG #18 - #24, #24 - #28 (two pin sizes)
-- Applications: board, inline, panel mount
+- Applications: board, free hanging, panel mount
 - Available Positions:
     - Single Row: 2-6 position
     - Dual Row: 2-24 position